SherG/cool-iron/blog/amazon-department-stores.md

 I felt I had been whooshed back to 9 years ago.
 The insider leaks seemed to be describing Hointer: a retail concept and set of technologies developed by <em>former</em> Amazon exec <a href="https://www.linkedin.com/in/nadiashouraboura/" target="blank">Nadia Shouraboura</a>.
 The Hointer experience was trialed in pilot stores, including a <a href="https://www.geekwire.com/2012/hointer-robot-jeans-clothing-apparel-store-startup/" target="blank">mens's store</a> in Seattle's U district.

+> The insider leaks seem to be describing Hointer, a project spearheaded by former Amazon exec Nadia Shouraboura

 Shoppers could use her proprietary app to capture QR codes.
 Tap the app and the items were automatically sent to a high-tech dressing room.
 Need a different size?
 Tap the touch screen in the fitting room and the clothing item would be deposited before you via tech.
 No running after the salesperson or going in-and-out of the dressing room to hunt down what you needed.

 Tap another button and have a knowledgeable stylist come to consult with you on a different look.
 And forget the checkout line.
 You paid on your way out with a wave of your phone.